Your blog

 Open Post settings from the post list and go to the Publishing tab.

 The Channels section shows what happened: Sent (with a timestamp), Skipped, Failed, or Pending.
 Anything not yet sent has a Send button.
-For Mastodon and Bluesky, clicking it opens an inline editor so you can review the draft first.
-Discord sends directly.
+For Mastodon, Bluesky, and LinkedIn, clicking it opens an inline editor so you can review the draft first.
+Discord, dev.to, and Webhook send directly.

 Failed posts show the reason.
 The Retry button works the same way as Send.